MIT-LCP/eicu-data-paper/main.md

 ## Example usage

 <!-- Can use SQL/PostgreSQL to access.
 We provide code from above repo to facilitate building it -->
-A publicly accessible Jupyter Notebook is provided to demonstrate usage of the data [@jupyter].
+A publicly accessible Jupyter Notebook is provided to demonstrate usage of the data [@pergra2007ipython, @kluyver2016jupyter].
 The notebook overviews extraction of data for a single patient and visualization of the patients data throughout their ICU stay.
 Figure \ref{fig:example_patient} provides this visualization for a subset of the patient's stay.
 This notebook is publicly available at the previously described code repository [@eicu-code].

 ![Visualization of data available for a single patient in the database. \label{fig:example_patient}](img/ExamplePatient.png){ width=70% }